-Organ donation can make the difference between life and death for children, women, and men in need of organ and tissue transplants.
+- Organ donation can make the difference between life and death for people of all ages, including children, in need of organ and tissue transplants.

 Online registration is quick and easy.
-All you need to do is submit the online donor registration form.
-You can modify your information, or remove yourself from the registry online, too.
+All you need to do is submit the online donor registration form through:

-If you registered through the DOL in person, you can create a profile for yourself online.
+If you registered through the WA DOL in person, you can create a profile for yourself online.

 To complete your donor request by mail, send a letter with your name, address, and intention to become a donor to: